zach-chase/Personal-Portfolio/README.md

 ## [Snake AI with Q-Learning](https://github.com/zach-chase/Personal-Portfolio/tree/main/Snake)

-Used Q-learning and deep reinforcement learning to develop an AI capable of mastering Snake.
+Developed a Python-based AI capable of mastering the game of Snake using Q-learning and deep reinforcement learning.
 The agent continuously refines its strategy, learning from past games to make smarter, reward-maximizing moves.

+Libraries Used:
+* PyTorch
+* NumPy
+* Matplotlib
+* Pygame

 <div align="center">